Facebook, Twitter dismantle disinformation campaigns tied to Iran and Russia

 Facebook last month removed 32 pages and accounts tied to another misinformation campaign without describing its origins, but which U.S. lawmakers said likely had Russian involvement.

-Microsoft said this week that hackers linked to the Russian government sought to steal email login credentials from U.S. politicians and think tanks, allegations the Russian foreign ministry described as a “witch-hunt.”
+Microsoft said this week that hackers linked to the Russian government sought to steal email login credentials from U.S. politicians and think-tanks, allegations the Russian Foreign Ministry described as a “witch-hunt.”

 In some cases, the domains for the fake websites like “US Journal” and “Liberty Free Press” were originally registered years before the 2016 election, in 2014 and 2013, but most remained inactive until last year, FireEye said.